 The Accounts Payable Website includes payment request checklists to assist the campus administrator with the collection of required documentation for each category of international payment (How to pay an honorarium, How to make a fellowship payment, etc).

-Please contact apaccounting.ask@business.gatech.edu for additional guidance regarding payment processing for international payees.
+Please submit a ServiceNow request for additional guidance regarding payment processing for international payees.

-Form Links: Accounts Payable Forms Bank
+Form Links: Accounts Payable Forms

 Reimbursable Expenses for Official Guests and Visitors